By DullesMoms, Apr 2023

 GALA Hispanic Theatre, founded in 1976, stands as a unique beacon in Washington, DC, celebrating the richness of Hispanic arts.
 Situated in the historic Tivoli Theatre, it has showcased the vibrant tapestry of Latino cultures for more than four decades.
 Besides fostering local talent, GALA has staged international works, including the notable Federico García Lorca festival.

-Disclaimer: Events/opportunities are curated from public sources and are subject to changes/cancelations that might not be reflected on DullesMoms.com.
+Important Disclaimer: Events/opportunities on DullesMoms.com are curated from public sources and subject to changes/cancellations that might not be reflected.
+Always click on the provided event link to confirm details.